ncp38/cs142-f23-inclass/src/lab7/questions.md

 __Your answer here__

 This is the first time you've seen a recursive function with multiple branches;
-Can you write what this program does in pseudocode?
+Can you write what this program does/how it works in pseudocode?

 __Your answer here__